Seeed-Studio/wiki-documents/docs/XIAO-RP2040.md

 ### **Reset**

-If you want to reset the Seeeduino XIAO, perform the following steps:
+If you want to reset the XIAO RP2040, perform the following steps:

-- Connect the Seeeduino XIAO to your computer.
+- Connect the XIAO RP2040 to your computer.
 - Press the "R" pins **once**.

 Please note: The behavior of the built-in programmable Single-colour LEDs(two are blue, one is green) are reversed to the one on an Arduino.
 On the XIAO RP2040, the pin has to be pulled low to enable.